JdeRobot/bt-studio/README.md

 ## Introduction

-BT Studio is an **open-source** tool crafted for the development of robotic applications.
+Behavior Trees is an **open-source** tool crafted for the development of robotic applications.
 Its primary objective is to facilitate the quick deployment of behavior tree-based robotic applications within ROS.
 In BehaviorTrees, a robotic app is defined as an XML tree coupled with actions scripted in Python, which the tool then translates into a ROS 2 package.
 This process circumvents the unnecessary complexities often associated with ROS-specific configurations, offering developers a more streamlined approach.

-## Authors

-This project is part of the **JdeRobot** ecosystem, and it's being developed by:

-* Óscar Martínez Martínez (maintainer)
-* Jose María Cañas Plaza

 ## Usage